ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 ### Bash Scripting

-Now, running all of these `pw.x` commands manually is time consuming.
+You have run a lot of DFT calculations in this lab.
+Running all of these `pw.x` commands manually is time consuming.
 To speed things up we can use a small bash script that will automate running these jobs for us.
 Bash is a programming language (the one we use to interact with the command line), like python.
-In the same `01_carbon_monoxide/03_box_size` you will notice a run.sh bash script.
+In the same directory `01_carbon_monoxide/03_box_size` you will find a run.sh bash script.
 Let's quickly examine it.

 ```bash
 #!/bin/bash #(1)!